Skip to main content

 For buyers

-If your grievance system is producing low complaint volume and you are not sure whether that means 'no problems' or 'nobody trusts the channel enough to use it,' Watchdog architecture is what we use to find out which one it is and to redesign for the second case.
+If your grievance system is producing low complaint volume and you are not sure whether that means 'no problems' or 'nobody trusts the channel enough to use it,' Watchdog architecture is the method for finding out which one it is and redesigning for the second case.

 Term